 That has now begun to happen because of a new generation of credit scoring programs.

 Credit reports increasingly include rent, utilities, and telephone payment histories.
 FICO began incorporating utility payment data in 2015 from an Equifax database of telecommunications and utilities providers.

 Even if you have too little data on your traditional mortgage credit report, you can still qualify for a mortgage.
 Fannie Mae’s guidelines, for example, state, “If one or more borrowers do not have a credit score due to insufficient credit, the lender must establish an acceptable nontraditional credit profile.”

-For these loans, underwriters must obtain rental payment histories, utility payment histories, and even regular deposits to a savings account can be used to show financial responsibility.
+For these loans, underwriters must obtain rental payment histories and utility payment histories.
+Even regular deposits to a savings account show financial responsibility.

-(Suggestion: Always keep at least your last 12 rent payment checks so they can be provided to a mortgage lender, just in case your landlord does not provide data to credit reporting agencies.)
+(Suggestion: Always keep at least your last 12 rent payment checks so they can be provided to a mortgage lender.
+Your landlord does not provide data to credit reporting agencies.)

-If you have suffered from low credit scores, you might want to check with mortgage lenders to see if your score has improved.
-Ask how non-traditional credit is handled, and offer to provide canceled checks, invoices and bills as necessary.
-Of course, you should hold onto such documentation just in case lenders want to see it.
+If you suffer from low credit scores, check again to see if they have improved.
+Ask how non-traditional credit is handled.
+Offer to provide canceled checks, invoices and bills as necessary.
+Of course, you should hold onto such documentation in case lenders want to see it.